 Before it had even entered service a Tu-144 suffered a horrific crash at the 1971 Paris Air Show.

 The aircraft came in as if to land, then applied full throttle and nosed up into a steep climb.
 The Tu-144 then appeared to lose power, before nosing down into a dive.
 At around 700 ft it tore apart.

 The bulk of the wreckage landed on a small village, killing 8 people.
 All 6 crewmen on board were lost.

 The exact cause of this accident is still unclear.
-Its is known that the crew were instructed to out-do the Concorde’s display and deviated from their planned routine.
+It’s known that the crew were instructed to out-do the Concorde’s display and deviated from their planned routine.
 The crew likely pushed the airframe past its limits to out do the Concorde, causing it to stall and loose control.

 The event has generated many theories over the decades since.
 What is for sure, is that the aircraft’s reputation was severely damaged.

 The Tu-144 entered service delivering freight in 1975.
 When it entered passenger service in 1977 the Tu-144 had less than 800 hours of flight testing.
 The Concorde had 5000.

 The airframe was rushed and unsafe, and the Soviets knew it.

 Even on its first passenger flight, it had poor fitting interior panels, some reading lights didn’t work, not all toilets worked and window sun shades would drop on their own.
 A faulty passenger ramp then delayed the flight by 30 minutes.

 During supersonic flight, passengers were subject to over 90 decibels of noise inside the cabin – around the same volume as a lawn mower.
 This was because the Tu-144 could only sustain supersonic speeds with its thunderous afterburners ignited.